-A bill has been introduced in the house by John Speer, of Lawrence, providing for the appointment of a commissioner to examine and adjust all claims arising from the Quantril massacre, and appropriating \$393.000 out of moueys paid by the United States to the State of Kansas on account of claims for this purchase to hear all contests.
+A bill has been introduced in the house by John Speer, of Lawrence, providing for the appointment of a commissioner to examine and adjust all claims arising from the Quantril massacre, and appropriating \$393.000 out of moueys paid by the United States to the State of Kansas on account of claims for this purpose.

-pose.
 This commission is to hear all contests, unsettled claims, etc., interfering in no way with the decisions of previous commissions.